What is social anxiety disorder?

 training, meditation, biofeedback and stress management, can help with

-social phobias.
-Many people with social phobias also benefit from
+social anxiety disorder.
+Many people with social anxiety disorder also benefit from

 supportive counselling or couples or family therapy.
 However, experts

-agree that the most effective form of treatment for social phobias is
+agree that the most effective form of treatment for social anxiety disorder is

 cognitive-behavioural therapy (CBT).
-CBT for social phobia may include
+CBT for social anxiety disorder may include

 exposure therapy which involves direct or imagined controlled exposure